 Coach Kevin Roche

 Education: BS, Civil and Environmental Engineering, University of Illinois at Urbana-Champaign & MAT, Dominican University

 Being a John Wooden buff, Coach Roche strives to teach life lessons through the sport of distance running.
 And since he is an avid distance runner himself, he recognizes the value of the 'trial of miles' that all distance runners face.
 Helping runners mature into young adults as they struggle with the physical, emotional, psychological, and societal hurdles that they face with the sport is one of his greatest joys.
 Coach Roche is also a student of the sport as he continuously reads books, listens to podcast, and networks with other coaches to discuss leading practices.
 He has volunteered at university camps and is a certified Strength and Conditioning Coach and a Level 1 Track Coach through the USTFCCCA.
 He also is Shoe Fit Certified through the International Foot and Gait Education Council.

 Coach Mickey Collins

 Education: M.Ed, Instructional Leadership, University of Illinois at Chicago & BS, Movement Science, University of Illinois at Chicago

-Because of his undergraduate degree in movement science and his role as the Anatomy and Physiology teacher, Coach Collins' focus is full body fitness for his runners.
+Because of his undergraduate degree in movement science and his role as the Anatomy and Physiology teacher, Coach Collins' focus is on full body fitness for his runners.
 His thorough understanding of the interdependent system that is the human body allows him to coach his athletes through successful and healthy seasons.
 His patience through the training cycle and holistic training approach has brought him a 5th place finish at State in 2011.
-Coach Collins is also an assistant coach for the girls track team in the winter and spring.
-Through his six year cross country and track coaching tenure, his athletes have earned 13 IHSA All-State honors.
+Through his first six year tenure cross country and track coaching, his athletes have earned 13 IHSA All-State honors.